Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Transcript detection is a basic procedure for detecting transcript boundary. we can use subcommand ``transcript`` to do it.
-Normally, we strongly recommend that the user should provide fragmented libraries.
+Normally, we strongly recommend that the user should provide fragmented libraries (``--frag_libs``).
 Because dRNA-Seq usually loses some information of 3'end.
 However, we only use TEX +/- for testing.

 There are several options for modifying transcripts by comparing transcripts and genome annotations.